viruscamp/gen-iter/README.md

-# gen_iter - iterators using generators.
+# gen_iter - iterators using coroutines/generators.

 see [the docs](https://docs.rs/gen-iter) for examples and usage.